Friends make our lives richer — at least that's the goal.

 Everyone goes through hardships of many forms in day-to-day life.
 But, a toxic friend may overstep in asking you to be there for them while going through something tough — and then may start weaponizing their struggles as a means to manipulate you into doing things for them or spending time with them.

-"Once you recognize a pattern of them weaponizing their emotional or mental state to make you feel guilty, even though you know you've shown up for them, you can try to offer concrete examples to them of how you can help and set your own boundaries... but it's not your responsibility to hand-hold that person," she said.
+"Once you recognize a pattern of them weaponizing their emotional or mental state to make you feel guilty, you can try to offer concrete examples to them of how you can help, and then set your own boundaries," she said.

 5. They make you feel guilty for spending time with other people.